2021 Kabul airport attack: Challenge to Pentagon's account of Kabul Airport attack

 In April 2024, CNN reported on newly disclosed video footage from a Marine's GoPro camera.
 This footage revealed extensive gunfire following the explosion, that CNN reported was contrary to Pentagon accounts of minimal gunfire.
 Eyewitnesses, including U.S. military personnel and an Afghan doctor, corroborated that the gunfire was extensive and resulted in multiple injuries, a claim supported by the video showing 11 instances of gunfire over four minutes.
 CNN reported that, the Pentagon upheld its findings from 2021 and 2023 investigations, which attributed all casualties to the suicide bombing and maintained that no civilians were hit by coalition gunfire.

 Aftermath

 In April 2023, the primary plotter behind the attack was killed by the Taliban.

 In March 2025, President Trump announced during his joint address to the congress that Pakistan had arrested a "top terrorist" involved in the planning and spotting and was on the "way here to face the swift sword of American justice".
-Mohammad Sharifullah, also known as “Jafar,” was charged with providing and conspiring to provide material support and resources to a designated foreign terrorist organization resulting in death.
+Mohammad Sharifullah, also known as "Jafar", was charged with providing and conspiring to provide material support and resources to a designated foreign terrorist organization resulting in death.
+American officials claimed that Sharifullah, who was also linked to the Crocus City Hall attack in 2024, had planned al-Logari's route into the airport.
+His trial opened on 21 April 2026.
+On 16 September 2026, Sharifullah was sentenced to 20 years in prison for providing material support to ISIS-K, but jurors could not agree whether he bore any responsibility for the Kabul airport bombing.